cherioux/YouTube-Download-Helper/README.md

 Addon for YouTube-DL.
 Makes using YouTube-DL easier.       ![GitHub version](https://img.shields.io/badge/Version-2.2019.3.15-brightgreen.svg)
 #### Start of File
 ### YouTube Download Helper (YtDL-H) Version 2.0 (2.2019.3.15.001)
-(C) Copyright 2016-2019 Stormi.
+(C) Copyright 2016-2019 DarkuSoft.
 ### Getting Started
- This is a program that was built to assist you in downloading videos from YouTube and other sites.
+ This is an addon for YouTube-dl that was built to assist you in downloading videos easier than with just YouTube-dl.

+ Note that flora.dll is not up for download yet.
+It is being worked on as an easter egg.
+It is not required for proper functionality.

- This program, which is a bundled combination of two (.exe) program files, is property of Stormi.
+ This addon, really a program, which is a bundled combination of two (.exe) and one (.dll) program files, is property of DarkuSoft.
 All rights are reserved.

 To run YtDL-H, you must download the binarys from the github page.
 Place both executables into %windir%, or you can add them to your PATH file.
+You don't have to add flora.dll to %windir% or the PATH, by the way.
+That's just an easter egg and can be seen by placing flora.dll and ytdl.exe in any folder.
 Placing the executables into %windir% makes the experience even better.
 If you choose to place both binarys into %windir%, you must have YouTube-DL in %windir% also.

+You don't have to add any of them to the Windows folder or path if you don't want to.
+It's better to be skeptical of software you download on the internet that to be niave and let your guard down.
+For it to work, however, you need to at least put ytdl.exe, ytdlreq.exe, youtube-dl.exe and flora.dll in a folder together.
+Adding them to PATH or the Windows folder is just for convinence, as you don't have to cd to the folder the files are contained in, as you just type the file name and it just works.
+You can also type 'cmd' into a folder's path (in explorer) and the command interperter will start.
+Just saying.

 For YtDL-H to work properly, you must have YouTube-DL and FFMPEG installed.
-For the program to work, install YouTube-DL to the Windows directory(%windir%).
+For the program to work, install YouTube-DL to the Windows directory(%windir%)(or add it to the PATH file..).
 When you install FFMPEG, the location does not matter.
 Be sure to note the location, however, as you will need the path to FFMPEG's bin folder when you add FFMPEG to your PATH file.

 Once you have installed all 4 components, run the Command Interperter (usually Super Key + X then A, hit yes to the uas prompt.) run the prompt with admin perms, and run 'YouTube-DL -U' (without quotes) to update YouTube-DL to the current version.